- May 13, 2015

 - And many more

-For more information, here’s a list of resources I found on Google searching “list of mental illness” within the search bar.
+For more information, here’s a list of resources I found on Google search “list of mental illness” within the search bar.
 Please feel free to click on these links if you’d like more information.

 Psych Central – http://psychcentral.com/disorders/